sparkflows/sparkflows-docs/docs/troubleshooting/bootstrap-script-python.rst

 Bootstrap Script
 ========

-This page lists common errors when working with Boostrap script on emr while using in Fire Insights.
+This page lists common errors encountered when working with bootstrap scripts on EMR while using Fire Insights.

 1. Facing Issues while Running PySpark workflow on Livy
 ------